- South Africa

 Marc Haldron, May 2013

 "Seeing the Orangutans was undoubtedly the highlight of the trip!
 But, also travelling by longboat into the heart of the jungle was also an amazing experience!"

 Fiona Dewey, November 2012

 "I really enjoyed spending time with the Iban community when staying in the jungle.
-I also enjoyed visiting Matang Rehabilitation centre and learning about the orangutans from Leo.
+I also enjoyed visiting Matang Wildlife Centre and learning about the orangutans from Leo.
 I got to feed big George a piece of pumpkin!"

 Andrea Willis, April 2012